d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 Another solution is to apply transfer learning to migrate the knowledge learned from the source dataset to the target dataset.
 For example, although the images in ImageNet are mostly unrelated to chairs, models trained on this dataset can extract more general image features that can help identify edges, textures, shapes, and object composition.
 These similar features may be equally effective for recognizing a chair.

 In this section, we introduce a common technique in transfer learning: fine tuning.
-As shown in Figure 9.1, fine tuning consists of the following four steps:
+As shown in :numref:`fig_finetune`, fine tuning consists of the following four steps:

 1. Pre-train a neural network model, i.e., the source model, on a source dataset (e.g., the ImageNet dataset).
 2. Create a new neural network model, i.e., the target model.
 This replicates all model designs and their parameters on the source model, except the output layer.
 We assume that these model parameters contain the knowledge learned from the source dataset and this knowledge will be equally applicable to the target dataset.
 We also assume that the output layer of the source model is closely related to the labels of the source dataset and is therefore not used in the target model.